Jammu University NON CBCS Geography 1st Semester Previous Year Question Paper

 2.3 Theory of Plate Tectonics

-• Impacts: Earthquakes, volcanoes, and mountain formation.
+• Impacts: Earthquakes, volcanoes, and mountain building.

 2.4 Geological Time Scale